Interference of chiral Andreev edge states

 The superconducting proximity effect describes the processes in which correlations are induced in a normal metal by a superconducting electrode~\cite{klapwijk_proximity_2004}.
-The microscopic origin of the proximity effect lies in the Andreev reflections which couple the electron and hole states at the border of a normal metal and a superconductor (SC).
-In the past few years, interest in Andreev processes has experienced a renaissance, driven by the promise of producing exotic states and excitations, such as Majorana zero modes and chiral Majorana fermions~\cite{BeenakkerRMP2015}, which may be used for topological quantum computing~\cite{Stern_topological_2013}.
-Many concrete implementations of Majorana modes have been proposed, relying on superconductors proximitizing either materials with spin-orbit coupling~\cite{lutchyn_majorana_2018} or various quantum Hall (QH) systems~\cite{mong_universal_2014,qi_chiral_2010}.
+The microscopic origin of the proximity effect lies in the Andreev reflections which couple the electron and hole states at the border of a normal metal and a superconductor.
+In the past few years, interest in Andreev processes has experienced a renaissance, driven by the promise of producing exotic states and excitations, such as Majorana zero modes and chiral Majorana fermions~\cite{BeenakkerRMP2015}, which may be used for topological quantum computing~\cite{Stern_topological_2013,lian_2018_pnas}.
+Many concrete implementations of Majorana modes have been proposed, relying on superconductors proximitizing either materials with spin-orbit coupling~\cite{lutchyn_majorana_2018} or various quantum Hall systems~\cite{mong_universal_2014,qi_chiral_2010}.

-In this work, we directly probe chiral Andreev edge states (CAES), which result from inducing superconducting correlations in the integer QH edge states.
-Semiclassically, CAES result from skipping orbit trajectories, in which an electron turns into a hole and back to an electron upon successive Andreev reflections from a SC interface.
-Quantum mechanically, this combination of Andreev reflections with the QH edge states yields fermionic modes in which the electron and hole states are hybridized and propagate chirally along the QH-SC interface~\cite{takagaki_transport_1998,hoppe_andreev_2000,Khaymovich_2010}.
-Under certain conditions, CAES are predicted to be self-conjugate, becoming chiral Majorana fermions~\cite{lian_edge-state-induced_2016,gamayun_two-terminal_2017}.
+In this work, we directly probe chiral Andreev edge states (CAES), which result from inducing superconducting correlations in the integer quantum Hall edge states.
+Semiclassically, CAES result from skipping orbit trajectories, in which an electron turns into a hole and back to an electron upon successive Andreev reflections from a superconductor.
+Quantum mechanically, this combination of Andreev reflections with the quantum Hall edge states yields fermionic modes in which the electron and hole states are hybridized and propagate chirally along the quantum Hall-superconductor interface~\cite{takagaki_transport_1998,hoppe_andreev_2000,Khaymovich_2010}.
+Under certain conditions, CAES are predicted to be self-conjugate, becoming chiral Majorana fermions~\cite{Chamon_2010,Tiwari_2013prl,gamayun_two-terminal_2017,chaudhary_vortex_2019}.